A disparity study examines whether there are disparities between:

 Our methodology is based on relevant case law, including the recent Ninth Circuit Court of Appeals decision that favorably reviewed the study team’s methodology for measuring availability, analyzing disparity and collecting and analyzing qualitative information.

-The Disparity Study is led by the eight participating state and local government entities.
+The Disparity Study is led by the sixteen participating state and local government entities.
 That group oversees the work being conducted by a team of consultants, led by Keen Independent Research, which has conducted numerous disparity studies nationwide.

 There are a number of ways stakeholders can be involved.
 The research team will collect and analyze public input throughout the study.
 The final report will incorporate this input.
 To get involved: